-Pension Recommendations
+Pension recommendations

-- It is important to periodically review your pension against expectations, particularly if you are close to taking benefits when it is advisable to transfer into low risk investments to minimise the effects of short-term market volatility. - The benefits you receive may be lower than illustrated if: - You stop or reduce your contributions. - Investment performance is lower than illustrated. - You take your benefits earlier than your chosen retirement date. - Tax rules change. - Charges increase above those illustrated. - Currently, if HMRC believes an individual has deliberately used their pension to shelter money from inheritance tax they could still include the pension fund within the individuals estate for Inheritance Tax purposes.
-From April 2027, the position will change and most pensions will automatically form part of an individuals estate for inheritance tax - Not all types of investment can be held within a SIPP.
+- It is important to periodically review your pension against expectations, particularly if you are close to taking benefits when it is advisable to transfer into low risk investments to minimise the effects of short-term market volatility. - The benefits you receive may be lower than illustrated if: - You stop or reduce your contributions. - Investment performance is lower than illustrated. - You take your benefits earlier than your chosen retirement date. - Tax rules change. - Charges increase above those illustrated. - If HMRC believes an individual has deliberately used their pension to shelter money from inheritance tax they could still include the pension fund within the individual's estate for inheritance tax purposes. - Not all types of investment can be held within a SIPP.
 For instance, neither residential property nor tangible moveable property (e.g. machinery, jewellery) can be held in a SIPP without facing heavy tax penalties.

-If such assets are held in a pension, you (as a member of the SIPP) would have to pay an unauthorised member payment tax charge of 40% of the value of the taxable property.
+If such assets are held in a pension, you (as a member of the SIPP) would have to pay unauthorised member payment tax charge of 40% of the value of the taxable property.
 Furthermore, the SIPP administrator would have to pay a scheme sanction tax charge of 15% of the value of the taxable property.
 If the cost of the asset is more than 25% of the value of the SIPP, you would have to pay a further unauthorised payment tax surcharge of 15% of the value of the taxable property.
 Additionally, if more than 25% of the SIPP value is invested in taxable property, the pension could be deregistered, and all of the benefits of a pension would be lost.
 It is therefore very important that you seek appropriate advice if you ever wish to make changes or access alternative investments within the SIPP.

-Pension Switching
+Pension switching

 - The transfer value may differ from that illustrated due to the time taken to transfer the fund. - Your fund will not be invested for a few days while the transfer is taking place.
 During this time, it will not benefit from any uplift in market values.
-Conversely, it will not be affected by any decline in values. - There is no guarantee that the new plan will perform better than your existing plan. - Currently, if HMRC believes an individual has deliberately used their pension to shelter money from inheritance tax they could still include the pension fund within the individuals estate for Inheritance Tax purposes.
-From April 2027, the position will change and most pensions will automatically form part of an individuals estate for inheritance tax.
+Conversely, it will not be affected by any decline in values. - There is no guarantee that the new plan will perform better than your existing plan. - When an individual transfers a pension fund and dies within two years of the transfer, or makes substantially higher contributions or assigns the death benefits into trust, then their executors need to report this.
+If HMRC consider that the individual knew they had a short life expectancy, they may decide that the amount transferred is assessable to inheritance tax.